HacspecBulletproofs/HacspecBulletproofs/readme.md

 # Welcome
 This is the git repo for our Bachelor's project.
-The thesis is in thesis/main.pdf
+The thesis can be read in `thesis/main.pdf`